mhanans/HANYA.KNOW/README.md

 - `POST /api/chat/source-code` – answer questions about the tracked source code repository with inline citations to files and line ranges
 - `GET /api/source-code/status` – report the latest source code sync job, duration, and processed counts
 - `POST /api/source-code/sync` – crawl the configured source folder, regenerate embeddings, and update the `code_embeddings` table
+- `GET /api/github/status` – report whether the signed-in user has connected a GitHub account
+- `GET /api/github/login` – return the GitHub authorization URL for the signed-in user
+- `POST /api/github/exchange` – complete the GitHub OAuth handshake with the provided code and state
+- `POST /api/github/logout` – disconnect the stored GitHub token for the signed-in user
+- `GET /api/github/repos` – list the repositories accessible to the connected GitHub account
 - `GET /api/chat/history` – list chat conversations
 - `GET /api/chat/history/{id}` – retrieve a conversation's messages
 - `GET /api/stats` – usage metrics for the dashboard